Crypto Island

 Put it all together

-Anyway, using our same functions from above, a more realistic run-through might look like this.
+Anyway, using our same functions from above, a little more realistic run-through might look like this.

 # 6 ballots with two contests each